7 epic adventures you didn’t know were possible in Dominica

 3. Getting misted by waterfalls

-Dominica gets a ton of rainfall, and the country’s many rivers and waterfalls tend to run strong all year long.
-There are far too many to list here, but a few stand-out faves include:
+Dominica gets a ton of rainfall, and the country’s many rivers and waterfalls tend to run strong all year.
+There are far too many to list here, but a few standout faves include:

-Emerald Pool — also very popular — is an idyllic swimming hole fed by a 40ft waterfall.
+Emerald Pool, which is very popular, is an idyllic swimming hole fed by a 40-foot waterfall.
 Its waters turn emerald as they reflect the leafy surroundings.

 Victoria Falls, Middleham Falls, and Sari Sari Falls are also worth the workout (all are reached via modest hikes).